navcoin/NavHub/content/guides/events/_index.md

   <br><br>
   2. Add Reviewers
   <br><br>
   3. After you commit, a new page will show up.
 Click on <span class="highlight">Create pull request</span> so people can see your changes.
-You can see your pull request as the first item  <a href="https://github.com/NAVCoin/NavHub/pulls" target=e>here</a>.
+You can see your pull request as the first item  <a href="https://github.com/NAVCoin/NavHub/pulls" target=e class="a-guide">here</a>.
   <br>
   <img src="/images/guides/projects/pull.png" class="pic">
 {{< /text_block >}}